cogniteva/nimue-rt/README.md

 ### Running a Regression Test

-Once you have a trace archive, you can use Nimue RT to perform regression tests.
+Once you have a trace archive, you can use Nimue RT to perform non-regression tests.

 ```bash
 nimue test --config example.nimue path/to/archive.nrt